 I was upset when I learned that Pokémon couldn't follow you around in the original Sword and Shield games.
 This had been something that had been implemented in a few previous games including Pokémon Yellow and Pokémon Let's Go, Pikachu! and Let's Go, Eevee!

-When I realized that Isle of Armor finally made it possible for my favorite Pokémon follow me around, I became ecstatic.
+When I realized that the Isle of Armor finally made it possible for my favorite Pokémon to follow me around, I became ecstatic.
 I don't know how many hours I've spent swapping out the first Pokémon in my party and taking pictures of my favorite Pokémon trailing behind me.